Reductions of $2$-dimensional semi-stable representations with large $\mathcal L$-invariant: Introduction

 We assume now that $V_f|_{D_p}$ is semi-stable and non-crystalline, in which case we define the $\mathcal L$-invariant of $f$ to be the unique $\mathcal L_f \in \overline{\mathbb Q}_p$ such that $V_f|_{D_p} \cong V_{k,\mathcal L_f}$.
-The $\mathcal L$-invariant defined this way is called the Fontaine--Mazur $\mathcal L$-invariant (\cite{FontaineMazur}).
+The $\mathcal L$-invariant defined this way is called the Fontaine--Mazur $\mathcal L$-invariant (it agrees with \cite[Section 12]{Mazur-Monodromy} up to a sign).
 It is a local quantity, but it famously arises in global situations.
 Examining how it arises allows us to provide global examples where Theorem \ref{thm:thm-intro} applies and to connect $\mathcal L$-invariants to global phenomena on $p$-adic families.

-Theorem \ref{thm:thm-intro} determines $(\overline{V_f}|_{D_p})^{\mathrm{ss}}$ in arbitrary weights $k \geq p$ as long as $v_p(\mathcal L_f)$ is sufficiently negative, but it is not immediately obvious that eigenforms exist with $v_p(\mathcal L_f)$ so negative.
-Using the presence of $\mathcal L$-invariants in the exceptional zero phenomena for $p$-adic $L$-functions, Pollack has written computer code that calculates $\mathcal L$-invariants, form-by-form, in level $\Gamma_0(N)$ where $p$ divides $N$ exactly once.\footnote{Pollack's code, which requires MAGMA to run, can be found in a github repository \href{https://github.com/rpollack9974/L-invariants}{https://github.com/rpollack9974/L-invariants}.} In Table \ref{table:L-inv}, we partially list the $p$-adic valuations Pollack's code found when $p = 3$ and $N = 51 = 3 \cdot 17$.